-As discussed above, during 2017, the Company adopted the 2017 Plan, and during 2020, the Company adopted the 2020 Plan.
 The SEACOR Marine Equity Incentive Plans authorize the Compensation Committee to provide equity-based or other incentive-based compensation for the purpose of attracting and retaining the Company and its affiliates' directors, employees and certain consultants, and providing those directors, employees and consultants with incentive opportunities and rewards for superior performance.
 The types of awards under the SEACOR Marine Equity Incentive Plans may include stock options, stock appreciation rights, restricted stock and restricted stock units, performance awards and other stock-based awards.

-With the assistance of Lyons Benenson, the Compensation Committee established an equity-based compensation program for the Company in order to align the interests of senior employees with the Company's long-term growth.
+The Compensation Committee established an equity-based compensation program for the Company in order to align the interests of senior employees with the Company's long-term growth.
 In general, equity grants are made on dates previously established by the Compensation Committee and the Company does not time the release of non-public information for the purpose of affecting the value of equity awards.

-In March 2020, the Compensation Committee approved restricted stock, PRSU and stock option awards to the Named Executive Officers.
-The Compensation Committee introduced PRSUs to its long-term equity program in 2019 in order to better align the Named Executive Officers' interests with the Company's stock price by tying the vesting of such awards directly to stock price appreciation, and the Compensation Committee continued this practice is 2020.
+In March 2022, the Compensation Committee approved restricted stock and PRSU awards to the Named Executive Officers.
+The Compensation Committee introduced PRSUs to its long-term equity program in 2019 in order to better align the Named Executive Officers' interests with the Company's stock price by tying the vesting of such awards directly to stock price appreciation, and the Compensation Committee continued this practice in 2022.

-The restricted stock and stock options vest ratably over three years beginning on March 4, 2021, subject to continued employment on each applicable vesting date, subject to exceptions for certain involuntary terminations.
-The PRSUs consist of five equal tranches, each of which will be earned if and when the closing price of one share of Common Stock equals or exceeds the specified stock price performance goal for such tranche for 60 consecutive trading days during the three year performance period beginning on the grant date, provided that any earned PRSUs will not vest and be settled until the third anniversary of the grant date.
+The restricted stock awards vest ratably over three years beginning on March 4, 2023, subject to continued employment on each applicable vesting date, subject to exceptions for certain involuntary terminations.
+The PRSUs consist of five equal tranches, each of which will be earned if and when the closing price of one share of Common Stock equals or exceeds the specified stock price performance goal for such tranche for 60 consecutive trading days during the three-year performance period beginning on the grant date, provided that any earned PRSUs will not vest and be settled until the third anniversary of the grant date.
 In order for earned PRSUs to vest and be settled, the executive must remain employed by the Company on the third anniversary of the grant date, subject to exceptions for certain involuntary termination events that occur prior to the vesting date.
-The specified stock price performance goals for each tranche are \$12.95, \$14.74, \$16.64, \$18.54 and \$20.32, respectively.
-The Compensation Committee did not approve any other equity awards to the Named Executive Officers during 2020.
+The specified stock price performance goals for each tranche are \$5.02, \$5.72, \$6.45, \$7.19 and \$7.88, respectively.
+The Compensation Committee did not approve any other equity awards to the Named Executive Officers during 2022.

-Pursuant to the applicable award agreements, the restricted stock, PRSU and stock option awards vest subject to the executive's continued employment with the Company on the applicable vesting date, subject to accelerated vested upon the executive's death or qualified retirement or, with respect to restricted stock and PRSU awards, upon termination by the Company without "cause" (including for disability).
+Pursuant to the applicable award agreements, the restricted stock and PRSU awards vest subject to the executive's continued employment with the Company on the applicable vesting date, subject to accelerated vesting upon the executive's death or qualified retirement or upon termination by the Company without "cause" (including for disability).
 Upon any such acceleration event, PRSUs that have been earned with respect to the stock price goal(s) will be settled on the third anniversary of the grant date, without regard to the executive's employment with the Company as of such date.

-The grant date fair value of the restricted stock, PRSU and stock option awards granted to each Named Executive Officer in 2020 is set forth in the table below:
+The grant date fair value of the restricted stock and PRSU awards granted to each Named Executive Officer in 2022 is set forth in the table below:

-Named Executive Officer John Gellert Jesús Llorca Gregory Rossmiller Grant Date Fair Value of Restricted Shares \$493,476 \$313,650 \$146,370 Grant Date Fair Value of Stock Options \$128,669 \$91,906 \$ 55,144 Grant Date Fair Value of PRSUs \$120,832 \$76,800 \$ 35,840
+Named Executive Officer John Gellert Jesús Llorca Andrew H. Everett II Gregory Rossmiller Grant Date Fair Value of Restricted Shares \$1,246,848 \$963,479 \$425,071 \$425,071 Grant Date Fair Value of PRSUs \$ 298,059 \$230,306 \$101,605 \$101,605